 Access to the internet using cable broadband is achieved through a co-axial cable network designed specifically to transfer data at high speeds.
 This differs greatly from the copper wires that are generally used for DSL—a system that was built with broadband and TV in mind.
-All that's required to access the internet is a modem or router and a company which services your address.
+All that’s required to access the internet is a modem or router and a cable internet provider in your area which services your address.
 In the same way as a regular dial-up connection, a modem or router is used to forward data along a network.

 How easy is it to get set-up?

+Depending on what cable and internet providers are available in your area, you might need very little infrastructure installed.
 A cable company representative will usually come to your home to install the TV, phone and internet equipment.
-After you order a package, the company will agree on a date for an engineer to visit your home.
+After you order a package, the company will agree on a date for a technician to visit your home.
 In all, set-up should take no longer than an hour.
-They'll then give you a brief overview of how to use the equipment (although it's normally very straight forward).
+They’ll then give you a brief overview of how to use the equipment (although it’s normally very straight forward).
 If you have any technical problems after the representative leaves, you can always call the support line for additional instructions.